linataghub/McKinsey-Analytics-Online-Hackathon-/README.md

 - customer demographics like age, monthly income and area type

-The following curve provides the relationship between extra effort in hours invested by the agent with Incentive to the agent and % improvement in renewal probability vs agent effort in hours.
+The following equations provide the relationship between extra effort in hours invested by the agent with Incentive to the agent and % improvement in renewal probability vs agent effort in hours.

 - Relationship between extra efforts in hours invested by an agent and Incentive to agent.
 After a point more incentives does not convert to extra efforts.